zakirullin/cognitive-load/README.md

 I have two pet projects, both of them are somewhat 5K lines of code.
 The first one has 80 shallow classes, whereas the second one has only 7 deep classes.
 I haven't been maintaining any of these projects for one year and a half.

-Once I came back, I realized that it is tremendously hard to untangle all those interactions between these 80 classes in the first project.
-I would have to rebuild an enormous amount of cognitive load before start coding.
-On the other hand, I was able to quickly grasp the second project, because it only had a few deep classes with simple interface.
+Once I came back, I realised that it is enormously difficult to untangle all the interactions between those 80 classes in the first project.
+I would have to rebuild an enormous amount of cognitive load before I could start coding.
+On the other hand, I was able to grasp the second project quickly, because it had only a few deep classes with a simple interface.

 > **The best components are those that provide powerful functionality yet have simple interface.**
 John K. Ousterhout